makrai/notes/rothe1907-pretrainded-seq-gen.md

 ## 4.4 Abstractive Summarization 6

-* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT summaries in terms of both automatic evaluations (assessing ROUGE) and human evaluations (assessing summary quality)
+* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT summaries in terms of both automatic evaluations (ROUGE) and human evaluation
 * truncation
   * input documents: to 512 tokens for CNN/DailyMail and BBC, and to 128 tokens
   * summaries was limited to 128 tokens for CNN/DailyMail, 64 for BBC, and 32
 * global batch size of 128 document-summary pairs for CNN/DailyMail and BBC, and
 * number of training steps depending on the training data sizes.
+Models were
-Models were trained for 500k, 300k and 200k steps for the Gigaword, CNN/DailyMail and BBC
+  * 500k, 300k and 200k steps for the Gigaword, CNN/DailyMail and BBC
-* standard publicly available test sets; these consists of 1951 instances for Gigaword, 11490 for CNN/DailyMail and 11334 for BBC
+* standard publicly available test sets; these consists of
+  * 1951 instances for Gigaword, 11490 for CNN/DailyMail and 11334 for BBC
-* We report on the ROUGE F 1 scores (Lin and Hovy, 2003); in particular, we
+* We report on the ROUGE F 1 scores (Lin and Hovy, 2003); in particular
   * ROUGE-1 and ROUGE-2 for informativeness and ROUGE-L for fluency in Table 5

 ### Document understanding 7